tldr-pages/tldr/pages/common/unzip.md

 `unzip -O {{gbk}} {{path/to/archive1 path/to/archive2 ...}}`

-- Print contents of a specific archive:
+- List the contents of a specific archive without extracting them:

 `unzip -l {{path/to/archive.zip}}`